DevboiDesigns/LinkedIn-SignIn-SwiftUI/README.md

 # Swift Package Manager for LinkedIn Sign In

-- Originally created by [Serhii Londar](https://github.com/serhii-londar/LinkedInSignIn), I just put it into swift package
+- Originally created by [Serhii Londar](https://github.com/serhii-londar/LinkedInSignIn), I just put it into a swift package

 ---